anselbrandt/raspbian-lite-install-guide/install-homebrew.md

 <br>
 <br>

-# *** Linuxbrew has been merged with Homebrew and they are currently working on ARM compaibility
+# *** Linuxbrew has been merged with Homebrew and they are currently working on ARM compatibility

 # *** Currently Homebrew does not install on ARM